aserranoTCCM/ACT-Homeworks/project1/README.md

 - **INSTALL.md:** The purpose of this file is to bring clear instructions on how to compile and run the program.
 In addition a short explanation of how to use github will be given as well.

-- **mp2.pdf:** This is the file from where the instructions of how to make the MP2 code have been followed.
-In it we can find all the formulas and algorithm used.
+- **mp2.pdf:** This is the file containing the instructions for creating the MP2 code.
+It includes all the formulas and algorithms used.

 - **data directory:** This directory is used to store all the inputs used to test the code.

 - **output directory:** This directory is used to store all the outputs calculated with the code.